hamk-uas/esp32c3-arduino-sensor-iot-skeleton/README.md

 A low-power data logger using ESP32-C3 Super Mini with DS1308 RTC, with sampling synchronized to Coordinated Universal Time (UTC).
 Suitable for sampling periods of tens of seconds or more.

-Coordinated Universal Time (UTC) is used as reference time.
-Jumps such as leap seconds are not tolerated.
-There have been no leap seconds since 2015 and they are likely to be phased out from UTC, see [Resolution 4 of the 27th General Conference on Weights and Measures (CGPM), 2022](https://www.bipm.org/en/cgpm-2022/resolution-4).
-More subtle UTC adjustments, if those are ever introduced, might be tolerated by configuring a large enough maximum ppm drift.

 ## Features

 - Configurable sampling period